-Nevada without North Valmy
+Nevada Transmission without North Valmy

 The Idaho-Nevada transmission path is co-owned by Idaho Power and NV Energy, with Idaho Power having full allocation of northbound capacity and NV Energy having full allocation of southbound capacity.

-For the 2019 IRP, Idaho Power believes the retirement of North Valmy generation plant can be adequately replaced with wholesale capacity imports across the Idaho-Nevada transmission path.
-The depth of the market and associated availability of resources is not as certain for the Idaho-Nevada path as it is for the Idaho-Northwest path during summer peak hours so import availability will continue to be evaluated in the future.
+Because the depth of the market and associated availability of resources is not as certain for the Idaho-Nevada path as it is for the Idaho-Northwest path during summer peak hours, import availability will be evaluated in the aforementioned near-term analysis related to Valmy Unit 2.
+More detail on this study is provided in the Valmy Unit 2 Exit Date section of Chapter 1 of this document.